star8ks/seeMore/README.md

 3. Add custom search engines and engine groups, list all engines by group.
 4. Skip Google redirect url, directly lead you to real destination.
 5. Ctrl + Shift + S popup the search panel.
+6. Intelligently get any page's keywords as search words, no need of typing.

 ## 搜索+